filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * s-variant always uses crushers (may be expanded)
   * Added trapezoidal LTE to the simple/HC library
   * Moved several function to experimental branch
+* 1.18
+  * Fixed bugg related to new enumeration format
+  * Fixed bugg related to metadata storage in DICOM header
+  * Fixed bugg related to update of special seq card tooltips